lodash/lodash/README.md

 For a list of upcoming features, check out our [roadmap](https://github.com/bestiejs/lodash/wiki/Roadmap).

-## So What's The Secret?

-Lo-Dash's performance is gained by avoiding slower native methods, instead opting for simplified non-ES5 compliant methods optimized for common usage, and by leveraging function compilation to reduce the number of overall function calls.
+For a summary of bug fixes, changes, features, and optimizations, check out [wiki/The-Low-Down](https://github.com/bestiejs/lodash/wiki/The-Low-Down).

-## Any New Features?
+## Features

-Lo-Dash comes with AMD loader support, chainable `_.each`, lazy `_.bind`, [and more](https://github.com/bestiejs/lodash/wiki/The-Low-Down#wiki-features)...
+Lo-Dash comes with AMD loader support, chainable [_.forEach](http://lodash.com/docs#_foreachcollection-callback--thisarg), lazy [_.bind](http://lodash.com/docs#_bindfunc--arg1-arg2-), [and more](https://github.com/bestiejs/lodash/wiki/The-Low-Down#wiki-features)...

 ## Custom builds

-Creating custom builds to keep your utility belt lightweight is easy.
+Custom builds make it easy to create lightweight versions of Lo-Dash containing only the methods you need.
 We handle all the method dependency and alias mapping for you.

 Custom builds may be created in two ways: